Skip to main content

 • OSP services

-As shown in the role description of the SP, the SP itself and the participants in the sandbox must be onboarded into the productive Catena-X data space via an OSP or CSP-B - see onboarding.
-The BPNs issued do not have to be used in the Sandbox, so no technical integration has to take place.
+As shown in the role description of the SP, the SP itself and the participants in the sandbox must be onboarded into the productive Catena-X dataspace via an OSP or CSP-B - see onboarding.
+The BPNs issued by the CSP-B do not have to be re-used in the sandbox, so no technical integration between the SP and the CSP-B has to take place.

-Catena-X Sandboxes offer participants the option to try out the network and its features while still using test data.
-On the one hand, they serve the purpose of offering a Proof of Concept (POC) environment, both for future Catena-X releases as well as for interested parties to “try out” Catena-X before migrating to the productive operating environment.
-On the other hand, they provide the foundation for more automated Catena-X conformity assessment.
-Catena-X Sandboxes will require certification in the future and are distinctly recognizable by an official Catena-X label.
+The Catena-X Sandbox shall not be confused with a development or testing environment for Business Application Providers.
+On the one hand, Catena-X Sandboxes serve the purpose of offering a Proof of Concept (POC) environment, both for future Catena-X releases as well as for interested parties to test and explore the Catena-X network and its solutions or business applications (offered in the Catena-X marketplace) before migrating to the productive operating environment.
+On the other hand, they will provide the foundation for more automated Catena-X conformity assessment in the future.
+Catena-X Sandboxes themselves require certification and are distinctly recognizable by an official Catena-X label.

-Sandboxes must visibly distinguish their services from the productive Catena-X operating environment provided by the official CSP-B (e.g. through a disclaimer to its users) in combination with advertising a clear path into the productive Catena-X operating environment for any user that intends to join the Catena-X data space.
+Catena-X Sandboxes must visibly distinguish their services from the productive Catena-X operating environment provided by the official CSP-B (e.g. through a disclaimer to its users) in combination with advertising a clear path into the productive Catena-X operating environment for any user that intends to join the Catena-X dataspace.

 The following conditions apply to any Catena-X Sandbox: